 It’s not a secret that most of us regularly delay or even skip vehicle maintenance and repairs.
 No matter if it’s to save money or just stay at home and watch Netflix, there are so many excuses we use to put off car work, but none of them are really worth your safety and the safety of others.
 Sure, you can delay fixing that body dent or replacing that old bumper, but there are some car repairs that should never be delayed if you want to stay safe on the road.

 If you don’t like the idea of getting stranded in the middle of nowhere because your car won’t start, make sure to check your car battery regularly.
 An average car battery lasts anywhere between 3 and 5 years, depending on your climate (if you live somewhere hot like Australia, your battery will probably die sooner) so if you have an old one, do visit your mechanic and ask for a replacement.
+With the development of nanotechnology in the automotive industry, now we can use more economical engines, that provide a better performance and being smaller and lighter at the same time.
 This will remove a lot of stress from your daily rides and make you feel much safer.

 Putting off checking the tire pressure and quality is one of the main things people do on a regular basis.
 In the ideal world, every driver should check their tire pressure at least once a month in winter and every two months in summer.
 Also, while you’re down there, make sure to examine your tire tread.
 Grab a tire gauge and see whether it’s time to invest in a new set of wheels.
 If you don’t know how to do it yourself, your local mechanic can certainly help.